Dragon Force

-Dragon Force is a real-time strategy and tactical role-playing game from Sega created for the Sega Saturn.
-It was created in Japan and translated for North American release by Working Designs in 1996, a translation that was also used by Sega in Europe under license from Working Designs.
+Dragon Force is a real-time strategy and role-playing video game developed by J-Force and Sega and published by Sega for the Sega Saturn.
+It was translated for North American release by Working Designs in 1996, a translation that was also used by Sega in Europe under license from Working Designs.
 The game's main selling point was that battles involve up to 200 soldiers fighting on screen in real time, causing them to be often likened to the battle scenes in the then-recent film Braveheart.

 Upon its release, critics resoundingly praised Dragon Force for its melding of the war simulation and story-driven RPG genres, and it remains one of the Saturn's most highly regarded games.
 A sequel, later translated by fans, was released for the Saturn in Japan in 1998.
-The first game was re-released for the PlayStation 2 as part of the Sega Ages series.
-An emulated version for the PlayStation 3 was released as a PS2 Classic in July 2012 in Japan.
+The first game was enhanced and released for the PlayStation 2 as part of the Sega Ages series.
+This version was re-released for the PlayStation 3 as a PS2 Classic in July 2012 in Japan.